Dole plc: 2000present: Recovery and merger with Total Produce

 Murdock took Dole public again in 2009, raising $446 million in the process.

 In 2012, Dole reached a deal to sell its packaged food division and Asian fresh produce operations to the Japanese firm Itochu for $1.7 billion, with the purchase concluding in April 2013.
 As part of the Itochu deal, the Dole brand continued to be used for some packaged food products worldwide and fresh produce in Asia, Australia and New Zealand, although the Dole Food Company had no business involvement for these products.
 In August 2013, Murdock reacquired Dole as a private company at a valuation of $1.6 billion.
 He and Dole Food Company President Michael Carter were later sued by investors for undervaluing the company during the Itochu deal, and in 2015, a judge in Delaware ordered the pair to pay shareholders $148 million for intentionally lowering the value of Dole stock prior to the buyout.

 Total Produce purchased a 45% stake in the Dole Food Company in 2018, and merged with Dole in 2021 to form Dole plc.
 Dole plc began trading on the New York Stock Exchange in July 2021.

+In 2025, Dole sold its Fresh Vegetables Division to Arable Capital Partners, which combined the business with its organicgirl subsidiary.
+The sale followed Dole's earlier unsuccessful agreement to sell the division to Fresh Express after regulatory opposition from the U.S. Department of Justice.

+Dole expanded its European operations in 2026 through the acquisition of Greenfood AB's Fresh Produce division by its Dole Nordic subsidiary, strengthening its presence in Sweden, Finland, and other Nordic markets.